Fact check: As wildfires rage, Trump lashes out with false claims about FEMA and California water policy

 “There was never a ‘water restoration declaration’ in California that the Governor refused to sign,” Brent Haddad, an environmental studies professor at the University of California, Santa Cruz, said in a Wednesday email.

 In 2020, Newsom did mount a legal challenge to a Trump plan to deliver more water from Northern California to farmers in the state’s Central Valley agricultural hub, saying he was seeking “to protect highly imperiled fish species close to extinction” in the Sacramento-San Joaquin Delta in the north.
+Trump’s presidential transition team said Thursday that this is what Trump was referring to.
 But contrary to Trump’s assertion, this federal initiative was not a declaration for Newsom to “sign” or not – and critically, as we’ll explain in the fact-check item below, experts say there is no connection between this long-running policy battle and the current fires.

 California water policy

-Note: This story has been updated to note that a reservoir in Pacific Palisades was closed for repairs at the time of the fire.